material-components/material-components-ios/components/NavigationBar/README.md

 <!--docs:
-title: "Navigation Bar"
+title: "Navigation bar"
 layout: detail
 section: components
-excerpt: "The Navigation Bar component is a view composed of a left and right Button Bar and either a title label or a custom title view."
+excerpt: "The navigation bar component is a view composed of a left and right Button Bar and either a title label or a custom title view."
 iconId: toolbar
 path: /catalog/app-bars/navigation-bars/
 api_doc_root: true